-The main organisation for Buddhist Prison Chaplaincy is Angulimala.
-Much if the information on this page is taken from their site.
-Please follow the links for further information
+The main organisation for Buddhist Prison Visiting/Chaplaincy is Angulimala.
+Much of the information on this page is taken from their site.
+Please follow the links for further information.

 From Angulimala site:

-To exercise a pastoral ministry to the whole establishment, and to ensure the availability of Buddhist Teaching and Practice.
+Exercising a pastoral ministry to the whole establishment and ensuring the availability of Buddhist Teaching and Practice.

 Read this by Dick Allen, who worked as a prison chaplain for 20 years.

-Some points from Angulimala ‘Note for Prospective Buddhist Prison Chaplains‘.
+Some points from Angulimala’s ‘Note for Prospective Buddhist Prison Chaplains‘.

 - devote a certain amount of time and trouble to it

-- a serious practice of the Five Precepts
+- maintain a serious practice of the Five Precepts

-- have a grasp of basic principles like the Four Noble Truths, the Noble Eightfold Path, Karma and its Results, Giving, Loving-Kindness and Compassion, etc
+- have a grasp of basic principles.
+These would include: the Four Noble Truths, the Noble Eightfold Path, Karma and its Results, Giving, Loving-Kindness and Compassion, etc

 - have knowledge of other Buddhist traditions and not proselytise their own